 Dengue Fever occurs in Taiwan.
-The mosquito responsible for transmitting the disease is active during the day.
-There is no vaccine, prevention is the only cure.
-Avoid being bitten by using bed nets, wearing long, loose-fitting clothing and covering exposed skin in insect repellent.
+The mosquitoes responsible for transmitting the disease are active during the day.
+There is no vaccine, so prevention is the only cure.
+Avoid being bitten by using bed nets at night, wearing long, loose-fitting clothing and covering exposed skin in insect repellent.

-Because of the international political situation regarding the "two China's" many western nations do not officially "recognize" the Republic of China, choosing instead to have diplomatic relations with the People's Republic of China.
+Because of the international political situation regarding "two Chinas", many western nations do not officially recognize the Republic of China, choosing instead to have diplomatic relations with the People's Republic of China.

-This means there are no embassies or consular services for many nationals.
+This means there are no embassies or consular services for many foreign visitors.
 Check with your government before you depart and ask them what arrangements are in place.

 Even though your government might not be able to help, your travel insurance provider does operate in Taiwan.

-Not really a safety issue, but you can avoid a great deal of inconvenience if you observe the local custom known as "saving face".
+Not really a safety issue, but you can avoid a great deal of inconvenience if you observe the local custom known as "saving face" in Taiwan.
 Do not embarrass a local by making a scene.
 Do not make a spectacle of yourself.
-You'll find you get what you need if you approach the situation calmly and politely.
+You'll find you get what you need if you approach the situation with calm and speak politely.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.